-- Averted by very early versions of the bayonet, which fitted into the barrel and so rendered the gun part totally useless, often until well after the end of the barrel when the blade could be forcibly pried loose.
+- Averted by very early versions of the bayonet, which fitted into the barrel and so rendered the gun part totally useless, often until well after the end of the battle when the blade could be forcibly pried loose.
 This was mostly a field modification or an emergency stopgap for when pikemen weren't available, and very much a last-ditch thing.

-- A sword bayonet turns the rifle effectively into a halberd - good only not for thrusting attacks, but also for blows and slashes.
+- A sword bayonet turns the rifle effectively into a halberd - good not only for thrusting attacks, but also for blows and slashes.
 Related innovations placed axe heads on the barrel.

 - Not quite sane, but also implemented: chainsaw bayonet (see the source of inspiration above).
 Like this.
 Just don't fall asleep with it.

-- Some versions of bo could be released or unscrewed to split into a tri-staff for closer combat or crowd control.
-Of course the problem is, it can't be reversed quite so easily.
+- Some versions of bo could be released or unscrewed to split into a tri-staff for closer combat or crowd control. note Of course the problem is, it can't be reversed quite so easily.

-- Then there is the cancelled Swiss-Army Weapon OICW (Objective Individual Combat Weapon) that the U.S. Army was working on, which was an assault rifle and grenade launcher with about two dozen other features that made it Awesome but Impractical (mostly due to weight issues).
+- Then there is the cancelled Swiss Army Weapon OICW (Objective Individual Combat Weapon) that the U.S. Army was working on, which was an assault rifle and grenade launcher with about two dozen other features that made it Awesome, but Impractical (mostly due to weight issues).